pyvec/naucse.python.cz/lessons/beginners-en/hello-world/index.md

 > You have learned about the command line in
 > a [previous lesson](../../beginners-en/cmdline/) which shows how to change the current directory
 > using the `cd` command.
-> You know how to activate the virtual environment since the lesson about
+> Remember to activate your virtual environment, similarly as in lesson about
 > [Python installation](../../beginners-en/install/).

-Do you see the greeting?
-If you do, you just wrote your first Python program!
+After you run `python hello.py` you should see the program responding with `Hello world!`.

 If it does not work, make sure that: